Aditya21196/VS-Data-Science-and-Machine-Learning/README.md

 We learnt how to mimic GET and POST requests to get html data and how to play around with it by navigating to pages from one page onwards, extracting information from the HTML, storing the information extracted to use for various purposes etc.

 ## ML lesson 1: Introduction to Machine Learning
 In this class, we went through the taxonomy of AI and further focused down upon ML.
-Towards the end, we covered Linear Regression models.
+Towards the end, we covered Linear Regression models along with examples.

 ## ML lesson 2: Decision Trees and Random Forrest Models
 In this class, we learnt about how decision trees work and then applied the sklearn's in-built implementations on various datasets.